Skip to Content

 Roles and Responsibilities

-The workplace includes any land, premises, location or thing at, upon, in or near which a worker performs work for the employer.
-Under this definition, the field site is considered a workplace, thereby rendering the supervisor accountable for the health, safety and well-being of participants engaged in field activities under the Occupational Health and Safety Act, RSO 1990, c O.1.
-The Act stipulates that employers must provide employees with a workplace free from recognized hazards that could cause death or serious physical harm, of which the employer knew or ought to have known.
-It is the supervisor’s responsibility to conduct risk assessment for all field activities.
-In instances where hazards cannot be eliminated, particularly in remote sites, it is the supervisor’s responsibility to formulate risk reduction and mitigation plans.
+The “workplace” includes any land, premises, location or thing at, upon, in or near which a worker performs work for the employer.
+Under this definition, the field site is considered a workplace under the Occupational Health and Safety Act, RSO 1990, c O.1., thereby re-affirming the supervisor is accountable for the health, safety and well-being of participants engaged in field activities The Act stipulates that employers must provide workers with a workplace free from recognized hazards that could cause death or serious physical harm, of which the employer knew or ought to have known.
+It is the supervisor’s responsibility to conduct a risk assessment for all field activities prior to the activity.
+In instances where hazards cannot be eliminated, particularly in remote sites, the supervisor is required to formulate risk reduction and mitigation plans.

 Field Safety Pre-planning

 Commencing pre-planning activities 6 to 8 weeks before the departure date is recommended.
-Detailed risk assessment must be performed for each field activity and the relevant documents completed.
-It is the supervisor’s legal responsibility to identify and mitigate the risk related to the activity, site or equipment, and ensure that all participants have completed the appropriate trainings in advance, as deemed necessary by the supervisor.
+A detailed risk assessment must be performed for each field activity and the relevant documents completed.
+It is the supervisor’s responsibility to identify and mitigate the risks related to the activity, site or equipment, and ensure that all participants have completed the appropriate training in advance, as deemed necessary by the supervisor.
 It is also important to take into consideration the time required for obtaining permits or visas.
-Some sites in Canada also require special permits for access and, or research.
+Some sites in Canada also require special permits for access and/or research.
 Consult the CU Field Safety Guidelines to facilitate planning and risk assessment.
 The CU Field Safety Program requires the participants to complete the following documents.

 1- Field Activity Safety Plan